 We also stream our worship service live on our website.
 Our online worship service will include everything you’re used to in worship, including communion which you can participate in from home.
 A downloadable bulletin is available each week, and visitors and members alike can fill out the connection card.

 Other online and outdoor worship opportunities are also be available at various times, so stay tuned.

 Many of our other church activities have resumed in person with masks for those who aren’t fully vaccinated and physical distancing, while some have moved online.
 Check in with each event or group or call the church office to see how it is being held.
-When the weather allows it, some might also meet outside.
+When the weather allows it, some might also meet outside, where masks are optional.